 The existing footprint of the airfield covers approximately 150 ha.
 Several of the neighbouring properties have been acquired, therefore taking the proposed development area up to 660 ha.
 The development will comprise a combination of mixed office, retail, aircraft hangers of varying sizes, parking spaces, heliports, commercial buildings, hotels, terminal buildings and administrative buildings with a total estimated building area of 395 000 m2 (Zutari, 2024).
-There are currently three development options that are being investigated for the current study site (CWA Ltd, 2024):
+There are currently four development options that are being investigated for the current study site (CWA Ltd, 2024):

 - 1. Alternative 1: No-go Option (No further development) - 2.
 Alternative 2: Initial Preferred Alternative (Expansion of the site) - 3.
-Alternative 3: New Preferred Alternative (Expansion of the site)
+Alternative 3: Previous Preferred Alternative (Expansion of the site) - 4.
+Alternative 4: New Preferred Alternative (Expansion of the site)

-All development options are presented in Appendix A These development options are briefly discussed in the sections below.
+All development options are presented in Appendix A. These development options are briefly discussed in the sections below.